cryptojim99/cielago_blog/Prompts.md

 Time taken :
 Cost :

+## Search Bar part 3

+As an accomplished web developer with excellent design sense

+the search results panel shows as a thin line below the search widget before the user has typed anything.
+It should be completely invisible at this time. ie - only appearing once there is content to show in it. see screenshot

+Secondly, while the keyboard support for arrowing up and down int he results list is excellent, the first search result isn't automatically given focus when the user types.
+This means they need to use the mouse to click into the results ( or tab via the keyboard ), before using the arrov keys.
+The first result should be highlighted automatically

 ## Template

 As an accomplished web developer with excellent design sense

+Use web design and css best practices

 Do Not hallucinate

 Time taken :
 Cost :